isomerpages/bca-peb/news/events/_posts/2024-11-19-post-PEB Day of Dedication 2024.md

 NUS Civil &amp; Environmental Engineering Department Consultative Committee from 2010 to 2019 and the Singapore Water Association from 2012 to 2019.</p>
 <h4>Presentation on Innovating the Future in the Built Environment</h4>
-<p>Mr Ho Chai Teck, Deputy Director of the Coastal Protection Department
-from Public Utilities Board (PUB) gave a very refreshing and insightful presentation on the exciting future coastal adaptation plans to protect and redevelop our coastal areas.&nbsp; He shared more of the upcoming engineering works and how our engineers can be part of this exciting journey.&nbsp;
-The insightful presentation sparked much interest, especially among our new PEs to pursue engineering knowledge in these emerging fields and to participate in the coastal protection works in the future.</p>
+<p>Er.
+Tan Yoong Heng, Singapore Country Leader, Arup Singapore Pte Ltd gave
+a very refreshing and insightful presentation on leveraging digital technology, artificial intelligence (AI), and machine learning (ML) to transform Singapore’s built environment.
+By integrating these tools, engineers can make data-driven, proactive decisions that enhance productivity, sustainability, and resilience in infrastructure, helping the sector adapt to a rapidly changing urban landscape.
+This digital transformation not only improves project outcomes but also redefines the possibilities within the engineering profession.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PEB Day of Dedication 2023/p11.png">
 </div>